GENI-NSF/geni-tools/README-stitching.txt

  manifest
  - Store output files in a consistent location, named by slice, and with support for scripts to use a temp directory.
- - Suppress most log messages (push to an output file), summarizing errors at the end of the run.
+ - Summarize errors at the end of the run.
  - Support stitch-to-aggregate at ProtoGENI based aggregates
  - Support recreating the combined manifest RSpec
  - Support AM API v3